Nathanilo/blog/README.md

 ### Local Environment

+- Rename the .env.example to .env
+- Modify database connection string to include the correct parameters
 - Install app dependencies by executing `yarn install`
 - Start the app by executing `yarn run dev`
 - The app should be accessible at localhost:3000/